bartosz-makowski/therapists-reviewer/README.md

 * **Requirements**
   * Navigate the website using the menu buttons and drop down selector
   * Ability to use this application on mobile and desktop devices
-  * Contnent displayed in a visually appealing manor
+  * Content displayed in a visually appealing manor

 * **Expectations**
   * Content is visually satisfying and informative on all screen sizes